translate/pootle/docs/server/fabric_commands.rst

 This command:

-- Dumps the DB to the provided filename using the :command:`mysqldump` command
+- Dumps the database to the provided filename using the :command:`mysqldump` command
 - Downloads the dumpfile to the local computer

 .. note:: While running it may ask for the remote server ``root`` password or